ajs20021/jackportfolio/README.md

 ![graph1](/image/corrmatrix.png/)

-- Initial analysis revealed that __low resistance to peer influence was related to an increase in relational aggression__ (r = -.25***)
+- Initial analysis revealed that __low resistance to peer influence was related to a significant increase in relational aggression__ (r = -.25***)
 - In addition, I found that __male teens were generally slightly more relationally aggressive than female teens__ (r=-.09*)
 - Other exploratory analyses revealed slightly higher relational aggression in non-white teens compared to white teens (r=-.10**), but there was no difference in relational aggression by age

 ![graph1](/image/moderation.png/)

 - The most important results from my research come from the moderation analysis, showing that gender changes the strength of the peer influence + relational aggression relationship
-- Surprisingly - __male teens showed a stronger relationship between low peer influence and high relational aggression than female teens did!__
+- Surprisingly - __male teens showed a stronger relationship between peer influence and relational aggression than female teens did!__
-- This means that, under the the influence of their peers, male teens were more gossipy, rumour spreading, interpersonally manipulative, etc. than female teens!
+- This means that, under the the influence of their peers, male teens were more relationally aggressive (gossipy, rumour spreading, interpersonally manipulative, etc) than female teens!
 - __Remarkably - the cultural stereotype was turned on its head__